turbot/steampipe-plugin-aws/docs/tables/aws_codebuild_source_credential.md

 # Table: aws_codebuild_source_credential

-Information about the source repository credentials for an AWS CodeBuild project that has its source code stored in GitHub, GitHub Enterprise, or Bitbucket repository.
+Source repository credentials contain credential information for an AWS CodeBuild project that has its source code stored in GitHub, GitHub Enterprise, or Bitbucket repository.

 ## Examples